ChukwudiKeke/MyHW/README.md

-Mutate reported date to a date class group by the month of the year summarize total homicides by month of the year
+Mutate reported date to a date class group by the month of the year summarize total homicides by month of the year create a column for the month of the year